pen-lang/pen/doc/src/advanced-features/writing-system-packages.md

 # Writing system packages

-The language provides the standard system packages of `Os` and `OsSync` by default.
+Using existing system packages covers most use cases of application development.
 However, by writing your own system packages, you can achieve the following:

-- Define your own sets of functions with side effects.
+- Define your own system interfaces of functions and types with side effects.
 - Link applications in arbitrary file formats.

 > Caveat: Providing bad system packages which do not conform to conventions can break the ecosystem of the language.
 Please be careful to follow the conventions to keep applications maintainable and portable!